iliastari/instagram-clone/README.md

 # I'm not gonna continue this project
 I will make REACT version from scratch with way better coding than this one!
-I want to use React because I really want to use it.